 - Lay the prosciutto slices side by side, overlapping them slightly.

-- Next, remove the leaves from the rosemary sprig and finely chop them.
-Sprinkle over of the prosciutto and then lay the pork tenderloin on top.
+- Next, remove the leaves from the rosemary sprig and finely chop.
+Then sprinkle the chopped rosemary over the prosciutto and lay the pork on top.
 Wrap the prosciutto round the pork and put in the pan, seam-side down.
-Now brush olive oil all over the top to evenly coat the prosciutto.
+Now brush all over with the olive oil to coat the prosciutto.

-- Cut any of the larger potatoes in half to give an even overall size.
+- Meanwhile cut any of the larger potatoes in half to give an even overall size.

 - Bring a pan of salted water to the boil and cook the potatoes for 15 minutes, until tender.
 Drain and leave for 1 minute for the steam to evaporate.